Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

-We take advantage of the rational independence between the matrices of a generic sequence to obtain geometric formulas for the computation of the rate of injectivity.
-The tool used to do that is the formalism of \emph{model sets}\footnote{Also called \emph{cut-and-project} sets.} (see for example \cite{Moody25} or \cite{MR2876415} for surveys about model sets, see also \cite{Gui15d} for the application to the specific case of discretizations of linear maps).
+We take advantage of the rational independence between matrix coefficients of a generic sequence to obtain geometric formulas for the computation of the rate of injectivity.
+The tool used is the formalism of \emph{model sets}\footnote{Also called \emph{cut-and-project} sets.} (see for example \cite{Moody25} or \cite{MR2876415} for surveys about model sets, see also \cite{Gui15d} for the application to the specific case of discretizations of linear maps).
+Unfortunately, even if this viewpoint is very fruitful for the understanding of discretizations of linear maps, the classical theory of model sets do not apply here and we have to develop appropriate techniques for our specific setting.

 Let us summarize the different notations we will use throughout this section.
 We will denote by $0^k$ the origin of the space $\R^k$, and $W^k = ]-1/2,1/2]^{nk}$ (unless otherwise stated).
 In this section, we will denote $B_R = B_\infty(0,R)$ and $D_c(E)$ the density of a ``continuous'' set $E\subset \R^n$, defined as (when the limit exists)